matrix-org/matrix-appservice-node/README.md

 Services
 --------

-Services use ``controllers`` to perform something useful, such as integrating with a specific third-party API, or providing a well-defined feature.
+Services are built on top of ``controllers`` to perform something useful, such as integrating with a specific third-party API, or providing a well-defined feature.
+All services must be built on top of the core controller: ``asapi-controller`` in order for them to receive events and queries from Express.
 For this example, we'll make a service which just logs messages.

-Create a ``service`` which can register itself with a ``controller``:
+Create a ``service`` which can register itself with ``asapi-controller``:

 ``` javascript
 // logging.js